brandonszeto/cse-15l-lab-reports/lab-report-1.md

 **Step 1: Installing VSCode** <br>

-<font size='12'> Go to the Visual Studio Code website https://code.visualstudio.com/, and follow the instructions to download and install it on your computer.
-There are versions for both MacOS and Windows.</font>
+Go to the Visual Studio Code website https://code.visualstudio.com/, and follow the instructions to download and install it on your computer.
+There are versions for both MacOS and Windows.
 ---

 **Step 2: Remotely Connecting** <br>